Guo Moruo: As a communist leader

+In the 1950s, Guo held key positions in the Communist Party.

-Along with holding important government offices in the People's Republic of China, Guo was a prolific writer, not just of poetry but also fiction, plays, autobiographies, translations, and historical and philosophical treatises.
+Guo viewed literature as a mechanism for social and political change.
+He was a prolific writer, not just of poetry but also fiction, plays, autobiographies, translations, and historical and philosophical treatises.
 He was the first President of the Chinese Academy of Sciences and remained so from its founding in 1949 until his death in 1978.
 He was also the first president of University of Science & Technology of China (USTC), a new type of university established by the Chinese Academy of Sciences (CAS) after the founding of the People's Republic of China and aimed at fostering high-level personnel in the fields of science and technology.

 For the first 15 years of the PRC, Guo, with his extensive knowledge of Chinese history and culture, was the ultimate arbiter of philosophical matters relating to art, education, and literature, although all of his most vital and important work had been written before 1949.

 Guo was one of the leaders of China's delegation to the December 1957 Afro-Asian Peoples' Solidarity Conference, along with Liu Liangmo, Liu Ningyi, and Ji Chaoding.

 Beginning in the middle of 1958, the new folk song movement sought to compile folk songs and poetry.
 Among the major compendiums of these folk works was Red Flag Ballads, compiled by Guo and Zhou Yang, which presented the works of amateur poets anonymously as part of an effort to develop the figure of the mass writer in communist art and literature.

+In April 1958, Guo published Let a Hundred Flowers Bloom in People's Daily.
+This series of 101 poems, each taking the name and voice of a different flower, praised the PRC, the Communist Party, and new agricultural policy.